-- Vinegar: The majority of the time, you will see shrubs made with red wine or apple cider vinegars.
+- Vinegar: The majority of the time, you will see shrubs made with red wine vinegar or apple cider vinegar.
 Some will use balsamic vinegar.
 While distilled white vinegar is fine, the extra flavors of the other options are preferred.

 - Fruit: Berries are a favorite shrub fruit, though almost any fruit can be used.
 Apples, figs, pears, plums, and even cucumbers or rhubarb are good options as well.